Artist Studios

-Grovewood Village is home to 8 working artist studios.
-These workspaces were originally built to house the weaving operations of Biltmore Industries, an Arts and Crafts enterprise that played a significant role in the Appalachian Craft Revival during the early 20th century.
-Today, our resident artists create jewelry, pottery, sculpture, and more in the same workshops where the famed Biltmore Handwoven Homespun was once made.
+Grovewood Village is home to eight working artist studios housed in a historic building originally constructed for the weaving operations of Biltmore Industries—an influential Arts and Crafts enterprise that helped shape the Appalachian Craft Revival of the early 20th century.
+Today, resident artists create jewelry, pottery, sculpture, and more in the same workshops where the celebrated Biltmore Handwoven Homespun was once produced.

 Please Note

-If there is a particular artist you want to meet, please contact us ahead of time to make sure their studio will be open.
-Outside of our scheduled tour dates, studio visits are by private appointment only.
-You can find information about our resident artists listed below.
+If you’d like to meet a specific artist, please contact us in advance to confirm their studio will be open.
+Outside of scheduled tour dates, studio visits are by private appointment only.
+Information about our resident artists is listed below.

 Meet Our Artists